 Charter Schools: Are They Effective?

 Designed to free educators from bureaucratic regulations and encourage innovations, charter schools are public schools that have been granted autonomy over their operations.
 They operate under a contract, or charter, with their state that specifies the conditions under which a school can operate and holds the school accountable for meeting certain terms, such as improving student performance.
 Since their inception in 1992, charter schools have played an important part in education reform.
-By January 2005, they had been authorized in 40 states, the District of Columbia, and Puerto Rico, and nearly 4,000 charter schools were serving more than one million students in these locations.
+Today, there are more than 6,000 charter schools across 42 states and the District of Columbia.

 At the same time, some have questioned whether charter schools promote student learning adequately, while others have raised concerns that charter schools admit only the most motivated students and may exacerbate racial segregation in public schools.
 Some critics have called for greater oversight of charter schools.